Audi SQ5 Insurance Rates

 Rates are averaged for all Audi SQ5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Audi SQ5 Insurance
+How to Find the Best Audi SQ5 Insurance

-- It is possible to save as much as $140 per year simply by quoting online in advance
+- You may be able to save around $140 per year simply by quoting early and online

-- Increasing comprehensive and collision deductibles can save approximately $500 each year
+- Increasing comprehensive and collision deductibles can save around $500 each year

 Rate Tables and Charts